-On the other hand, I first heard of leeks on French radio (RTL) many years ago while driving my (French) kids to school.
+On the other hand, I first heard of leeks on French radio (RTL) many years ago while driving the kids to the lycée.
 The celebrity doctor explained how to boost our immune system on returning back to school for la rentrée.

 Healthy Recipes with Leeks

 So, since then, to eat more leeks in our diet, I replaced onions with fresh leeks in many delicious soups including:

 - Cullen Skink (Scottish smoked haddock soup),

 I also sautéed them in a little butter and olive oil to serve with scallops or fish.
 Plus added it to more French recipes, such as:

 - butternut and walnut gratin

 - French leek pie (or Flamiche), a classic leek dish from the North of France.